AssetSync/asset_sync/README.md

 ### 2. ENV varables not available

 Currently when heroku runs `rake assets:precompile` during deployment.
 It does not load your Rails application's environment config.
 This means using any **ENV** variables you could normally depend on are not available.
+For now you can just run `heroku run rake assets:precompile` after deploy.

 **Workaround:** you could just hardcode your AWS credentials in the initializer or yml